What are the rules of the game, you ask? How hard is it? That's for us to decide, so it's none of your concern.

 While Higurashi: When They Cry and Umineko: When They Cry were horror-mystery stories set in the not-too-distant past, Ciconia takes place in a steampunk setting, long after humanity witnessed World War III 100 years ago.
 In order to preserve world peace, several Child Soldiers were selected to undergo special training to make them wear the finest weaponry of their time: the Gauntlet, which is stated to make its wielder as strong as an army, capable of fighting off tanks and ships.

-To be selected as a candidate for the training is already a huge challenge in itself, the few people who actually obtained the right to wield Gauntlets are even smaller, aptly named Gauntlet Knights.
+To be selected as a candidate for the training is already a huge challenge in itself, the number of people who actually obtained the right to wield Gauntlets is even smaller, the few selected being aptly named Gauntlet Knights.
+The protagonist, Miyao Mitake, is already at the top of his class as a Gauntlet Knight.
 And so, all of these young soldiers were given the huge responsibility of fighting for their country, and protecting the future of their world forever.

 All of the Gauntlet Knights competed against each other in an event known as the International Battle Standard Festival, and quickly became friends, and all of them vowed themselves to preserve the Walls of Peace.
 However, World War IV is steadily approaching despite their best efforts to prevent it...